-An important context in this regard is that two of WE1S’s participating universities--UCSB and CSUN--have been designated Hispanic Serving Institutions (HSI) by the Hispanic Association of Colleges and Universities.
+An important context in this regard is that two of WE1S’s participating universities―UCSB and CSUN―have been designated Hispanic Serving Institutions (HSI) by the Hispanic Association of Colleges and Universities.
 UCSB earned this status in 2015 (as well as grants from the U.S. Department of Education’s Developing Hispanic Serving Institutions Program).
 It is the only member of the Association of American Universities (AAU) and just one of a very few R1 universities with this distinction.
 During the past two decades, UCSB’s Chicana/o and Latina/o student population rose from 11% to 26%.
 Meanwhile, its number of African American, and American Indian/Native American students doubled over the same period as a percentage of undergraduate enrollment.
 The New York Times College Access Index also ranked UCSB No. 3 in 2015 and No. 2 in 2017 among U.S. top higher-education institutions for doing the most for low-income students, based on the proportion of students receiving Pell grants, graduation rates of such students, and tuition levels for low- and middle-income students (see Yang; and New York Times, “Top Colleges Doing the Most for the American Dream”).
 CSUN, one of the 23 campuses in the California State University system, was designated a HSI even earlier in 1997.
 It is the only four-year institution of higher education serving the San Fernando Valley in Los Angeles, home to nearly 40% of the City of Los Angeles population.
 Over the past two decades, this locale has seen a shift from a predominantly white majority to a non-white majority.
 Fifty-one percent of CSUN’s 40,000 students in fall 2016 were from historically underrepresented racial and ethnic backgrounds.
 Over 46% of CSUN students identify as Latina/o; and another 11% identify as Asian American.
 (CSUN is also certified as an Asian American and Native American Pacific Islander-Serving Institution.)
 Additionally, 70% of CSUN’s students receive financial assistance as members of low- and middle-income groups; and over one third are the first in their family to attend college (see California State University, Northridge, “Diversity Initiatives”).
 The third university participating in WE1S, the University of Miami, is a private institution, but has a very strong diversity record as well (see University of Miami, Fact Book 2016-17 (Fall 2016 Fact Book).
 In Fall 2016, 28% of University of Miami undergraduates identified as Hispanic/Latino, 9% as Black, and 12% as Asian/Pacific Islander.
 (During the five previous years, University of Miami saw a 3% rise in the proportion of Hispanic/Latino undergraduates, a 19% rise in Black undergraduates, a 4% rise in Asian/Pacific Islander undergraduates, and a 39% rise in students identifying as two or more races.)
 The University of Miami figures for graduate students are approximately equivalent (29% Hispanic/Latino, 9% Black, 16% Asian/Pacific Islander).

 WE1S sees the HSI designation of two of its project institutions and the strong diversity base of all three of its partner institutions as a compelling context for its research interest in the participation of underrepresented groups in the humanities.